TongueToe/LegaLabTutorial/Instructions/3_EEGDatabase.md

 In considering associative tasks, we not only explore how people forge a memory representation that combines or links information from two previously learned representations, but we also investigate associative recall: the ability of a cue item to help people recall a target item.
 Thus, we add two new dimensions beyond our prior analysis (i.e.: free recall) of recognition memory for items: the dimensions of association and recall.
 In general, associations being studied are links connecting two distinct knowledge representations.
 More specifically, these associations are new representations that combine elements of the constituent item representations.
 When studying these associations, it is important to consider situational and temporal context.
 Experimentation is comprised of multiple study and task sections.
 In the study and encoding phase – participants will see pairs of words on screen and attempt to form associations.
 During test, participants will categorize them as new, rearranged, or same pairs.
-•	See slides for visual representation of AR Task
+•	See slides below for visual representation of AR Task
 - **SR Task**: Serial recall is the method for studying memory for sequentially ordered materials.
 Participants study a ordered list of items presented to them individually, and are tasked with recalling the exact sequence of said items.
 Conditions of this task allow us to study the encoding and retrieval phases of memory.
 - [Kahana, M. J. (2012).
 Foundations of human memory.
 Oxford University Press.]